Cotton Crown

 Their relationship with the land has always been one of great reverence and deep spirituality.
 The energy of which I hope is communicated in some way through this piece of work.

-The top photo shows my dad modelling the fabric as a turban, much more neatly and much less sweaty than if he were actually on a farm doing the work
+The last photo shows my dad modelling the fabric as a turban, much more neatly and much less sweaty than if he were actually on a farm doing the work